Biophysique des métalloprotéines et des systèmes dynamiquesBiophysics of metalloproteins and dynamic systems

 Iron sulfur cofactors

-Heme and Copper containing oxidative enzymes
+Heme and Copper containing enzymes

 Oxidative heme enzymes and related natural/artificial proteins